kragen/derctuo/markdown/logsl.md

 (I seem to be undecided about whether this is a single-programming-language thing or a cross-programming-language thing.
 Maybe it should be a single-programming-language thing.
-And maybe that language shouldn't be Python.)
+And maybe that language shouldn’t be Python.)

 Inspiring examples
 ------------------